cantikapf/IR-study-companion/_chapters/023-theories-of-international-relations/010-ir-theories.md

 There are divergent views on issues like objectivity, theory testing, and the relationship between theory and practice.
 This underscores the importance of considering meta-theoretical issues and assumptions in evaluating IR theories.
 Different conceptions of theory play crucial roles in shaping the IR discipline.

 ---

+---

+### Interactive Learning
+{% include flashcards.html term1="Ontology" def1="Nature of reality and social world building blocks" term2="Epistemology" def2="Study of knowledge and objective reality" term3="Positivism" def3="Philosophy assuming objective reality and empirical knowledge" term4="Post-positivism" def4="Approach questioning objective reality and empirical knowledge" %}

+### Knowledge Check
+{% include quiz.html id="quiz_010_ir_theories" question="What is the primary focus of the study of international relations theories?" opt1="Understanding the causes of World War I" opt2="Analyzing the conditions for preventing future wars" opt3="Examining the role of international organizations" opt4="Evaluating the impact of globalization" correct="2" %}